 We also offer three-year apprenticeships at our manufacturing facilities.
 The apprenticeship is offered in electrical, welding and mechanical areas and offers substantial benefits to both the trainees and the business.

 LATERAL ROTATIONS

-We also offer employees exhibiting strong performance and value-based behaviors opportunities for lateral rotations across functions.
-This enables them to see the business from the outside in, enhances skill set and helps with future leadership roles.
+We also offer high performing employees opportunities for lateral rotations across functions.
+Lateral rotation enables employees to see the business from the outside in, enhances skill set and helps with future leadership roles

 PERFORMANCE MANAGEMENT